Ahren-Li/android-cmake-project/README.md

 ![2](https://www.lili.kim/2018/11/24/android/Use%20CLion%20import%20Android%20code/test2.png)

 ### Bugs
+- not support windows
+- not support `include xxx.mk` in Android.mk
+- not support make function:`all-makefiles-under` ......

 ### Future support
-- Simpler dependency definition
-- More module definitions
+- used on Windows
-- More module compilation support
+- support make function

 ### Anyway
 If you have any suggestion or solution, welcome to discuss.